IPGP/rinexmod/README.md

 *NB*: Following the assisted installation procedure above, the required external modules will be automatically installed.

-You need Python Hatanaka library from Martin Valgur (https://github.com/valgur/hatanaka):
+You need _Python Hatanaka_ library from Martin Valgur @valgur (https://github.com/valgur/hatanaka):
  `pip install hatanaka`

-You need pycountry to associate country names with their ISO abbreviations (but it is facultative):
+You need _pycountry_ to associate country names with their ISO abbreviations (but it is facultative):
 `pip install pycountry`

-You need matplotlib for plotting samples intervals with crzmeta:
+You need _matplotlib_ for plotting samples intervals with crzmeta:
 `pip install matplotlib`

-You need colorlog to get the pretty colored log outputs:
+You need _colorlog_ to get the pretty colored log outputs:
 `pip install colorlog`

 ## rinexmod in command lines interface